I Started Something I Couldn't Finish

-"I Started Something I Couldn't Finish" is a song by the English rock band The Smiths, written by singer Morrissey and guitarist Johnny Marr and released on the group's 1987 album Strangeways, Here We Come.
+"I Started Something I Couldn't Finish" is a song by the English rock band the Smiths, written by singer Morrissey and guitarist Johnny Marr and released on the group's 1987 album Strangeways, Here We Come.
 Featuring a glam rock-inspired guitar riff, the song emerged from a jam during the "Sheila Take a Bow" sessions.

 Though not originally planned to be released as a single, "I Started Something I Couldn't Finish" was released as the album's second single after "Stop Me If You Think You've Heard This One Before" was banned by the BBC for references to mass murder after the Hungerford Massacre.
 Released in November 1987, it reached number 23 in the UK Singles Chart, a relative commercial underachievement.
 It was the first single released after the band had announced their split.

 "I Started Something I Couldn't Finish" has seen critical acclaim for Marr's guitar work and Morrissey's witty lyricism.
 It has since appeared on multiple compilation albums.

 Background

-"I Started Something I Couldn't Finish" began as part of a jam session played during the sessions for the band's single "Sheila Take a Bow."
+"I Started Something I Couldn't Finish" began as part of a jam session played during the sessions for the band's single "Sheila Take a Bow".
 Marr recalled, "It was just a weird chord change that I had in my pocket for a while, and we needed a song so I pulled that out, just trying to get the key changes to work.
 I mean there was a lot of throwing stuff around with that album [Strangeways]."
-The song was inspired by David Bowie's "The Jean Genie" and Sparks' "Amateur Hour."
+The song was inspired by David Bowie's "The Jean Genie" and Sparks' "Amateur Hour".

 Marr explained, "I wanted the electric guitar parts a lot less layered and with a lot more weight, which you can hear on 'I Started Something I Couldn't Finish'."
 Marr composed the song's music on a 12-string Gibson ES-335, which he commented "gave a really big sound."
-The song also features a saxophone melody played on an Emulator, while co-producer Stephen Street added an electronic snare drum alongside drummer Mike Joyce's drum line.
+The song also features a saxophone melody played on an Emulator, while co-producer Stephen Street added an electronic snare drum alongside Mike Joyce's drum line.
 Marr commented that the latter decision was to give his drumming "more texture."

 Though Morrissey was critical of certain aspects of early versions of the song, Marr commented that "Morrissey was really into the song and he was sort of encouraging me" in contrast to Joyce and bassist Andy Rourke, who were not fond of the song.
 Marr pointed to Joyce and Rourke's opposition to the song as an additional incentive for him to leave the band.

 The track features an outtake during the fade out, with Morrissey asking: "OK, Stephen, shall we do that again?"